 An all-Italian bakery from the early 20th century, Pasticceria Savoia is the best local place for gelato.
 Try their amazing Nocciola ice cream while walking around the village center!

-Things to Do in Amalfi
+What to Do in Amalfi

 Walk around the city center and get a whiff of this old village.
-The 10th century cathedral is a must visit for all history buffs!
+The 10th-century cathedral is a must visit for all history buffs!

 While the beaches tend to be overcrowded in the summer, beach clubs are always a fine idea.
 Our favorite of the bunch was Santa Catarina, which offers a bewitching view.